apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_create.md

   # --cluster-definition is required, if --cluster-version is not specified, will use the most recently created version
   kbcli cluster create mycluster --cluster-definition apecloud-mysql

+  # --edit is used to edit the cluster resource before creating the cluster
+  # kbcli cluster create mycluster --cluster-definition apecloud-mysql --edit

   # Output resource information in YAML format, but do not create resources.
   kbcli cluster create mycluster --cluster-definition apecloud-mysql --dry-run -o yaml